socialat/team/README.md

 ### Sequerity Experts

+### Maintainers

 ### Interners
-People who are just starting with opensource development or just starting their career in IT.
+We have just started with opensource development and can handle small tasks under your guidence.

+### Team Maintainers
+We maintain this organization with your suggestion, and contribution.